Derecho-Project/blog/README.md

 # NEWS
+## 21-Aug-2018: Derecho Libfabric is Merging to master.
+We are working on the merge of libfabric and master branch.
+An initial merge is available in master.
+Please do not use that version until merge is finalized.
+We also updated the [document](https://github.com/Derecho-Project/blog/blob/master/docs/libfabric.md) to show the performance comparisons against existing systems.

 ## 28-Jun-2018: Geo-Distributed Derecho Roadmap.
 In the next couple of months, we plan to try Derecho in geographically distributed environment.
 1) Testing Derecho + libfabric/TCP in wide area network.